Search Wisconsin State Records Online (Free)

 Criminal Records of Wisconsin (WI)

-Searchers will benefit from knowing that Wisconsin criminal records contain a person’s complete criminal history (ex: convictions, sentences, parole violations, verdicts) from local, county, and state jurisdictions, such as law enforcement departments, state correctional facilities, and county courts.3
+Searchers will benefit from knowing that Wisconsin public records, specifically criminal records as it contain a person’s complete criminal history (ex: convictions, sentences, parole violations, verdicts) from local, county, and state jurisdictions, such as law enforcement departments, state correctional facilities, and county courts.3

 Criminal records in Wisconsin contain the following:

-Criminal records are public information in Wisconsin due to the Open Records Law, which states public criminal records are available to individuals and entities through record custodians (The Department of Justice in Wisconsin).
+Criminal records are public information in Wisconsin due to the Open Records Law, which states public criminal records are available to individuals and entities through record custodians.

 The Wisconsin Department of Justice Crime Information Bureau contains criminal history record information and keeps it available to the public through the Online Record Check System.